viggyfresh/CliNER/README.rst

     **The database will be built from the tables when CliNER is run for the first time.**

+    How to obtain UMLS tables:

+        1. download all the files from https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html
+        2. unzip mmsys.zip into a folder
+        3. put all other files downloaded into that folder
+        4. execute run_linux.sh
+        5. select install UMLS on gui
+        6. choose destination for umls directory
+        7. hit ok
+        8. hit new config
+        9. accept agreement
+        10. select only active UMLS sources as your default subset
+        11. select at top of gui pane, done and then select begin subset.
+        12. the destination folder should contain the necessary files needed.

 (7) Create 'cliner' executable script for command-line use